What IS Mindful Medical Massage Therapy?

 * DSL: Your Hi-Touch Up-Link to the Inner-Net*

-* Inner-Net: Your Psycho-Neuro-Musculo-Fascial System
+* Inner-Net: Your Psycho-Neuro-Musculo-Fascial & Joint System